Hi-C (genomic analysis technique): Traditional Hi-C

-First published by Lieberman-Aiden, et al. in 2009, the outline of the classical Hi-C workflow is as follows: cells are cross-linked with formaldehyde; chromatin is digested with a restriction enzyme that generates a 5’ overhang; the 5’ overhang is filled with biotinylated bases and the resulting blunt-ended DNA is ligated.
+The outline of the classical Hi-C workflow is as follows: cells are cross-linked with formaldehyde; chromatin is digested with a restriction enzyme that generates a 5' overhang; the 5' overhang is filled with biotinylated bases and the resulting blunt-ended DNA is ligated.
 The ligation products, with biotin at the junction, are selected for using streptavidin and further processed to prepare a library ready for subsequent sequencing efforts.

 The pairwise interactions that Hi-C can capture across the genome are immense and so it is important to analyze an appropriately large sample size, in order to capture unique interactions that may only be observed in a minority of the general population.
 To obtain a high complexity library of ligation products that will ensure high resolution and depth of data, a sample of 20–25 million cells is required as input for Hi-C. Primary human samples, which may be available only in fewer cell numbers, could be used for standard Hi-C library preparation with as low as 1–5 million cells.
 However, using such a low input of cells may be associated with low library complexity which results in a high percentage of duplicate reads during library preparation.

 Standard Hi-C gives data on pairwise interactions at the resolution of 1 to 10 Mb, requires high sequencing depth and the protocol takes around 7 days to complete.